asaadal/ADA-project/README.md

 Social media went from exciting to being ingrained in our societies and its influence exceeded the personal sphere to attain even our legal framework and political institutions.
 The question of regulating social networks is currently a hot topic especially with the rise of the concept of cyber warfare and what that entails in terms of disruption and propaganda.
 It is therefore very important to study how social media can be used to create narratives and tip the scales into one way or the other.
 In particular, the Internet Research Agency, a Russian troll factory was accused of interfering in multiple foreign political processes like the the 2016 US presidential elections.
 We dispose of a dataset of roughly 3 millions tweets spanned between 2012 and 2018 related to accounts of this agency.
 The aim is to understand what these tweets focus on and how do they adapt with respect to major political and politically divisive events.

 # Research questions
-We want to address the following questions through this project:
+Through this project we want to address the following questions:
-How does the troll tweets activity evolves with respect to the reality?
+How does the troll tweets activity evolve with respect to the reality?
 Is there a correlation between the stakes of a political/social event (elections, confirmation hearing, shooting..) and the troll activity?
-What are the topics most discussed?
-Do these topics match the timeline of events?
+What are the most discussed topics and do they match the timeline of events?
-Does the sentiment caracterizing some topics becomes stronger/weaker for some other topics?
-Depending on the insights we get from the data, this list can be changed and other objectives might be added.
+How does the degree of intensity of a given sentiment change according to the topic?
+What is the impact of positive and negative tweets on the relevant events?
+Starting from the aforementioned questions we might add new evaluations and studies according to the insights we will get from the data.

 # Dataset
 The dataset we are using for this project is composed of 2,973,371 tweets from 2,848 Twitter handles distributed in 9 csv files.
 The twitter handles are linked to the Internet Research Agency, a Russian troll factory accused of interfering in the 2016 US presidential elections.
 The tweets in the dataset were sent between February 2012 and May 2018 with the vast majority posted from 2015 through 2017.